MartianColonist/POSEIDON/docs/content/installation.rst

    For Windows users, we recommend installing `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/about>`_ before proceeding.
 WSL provides a Linux environment you can use on Windows.

-   One of the main modules used by POSEIDON, PyMultiNest, does not support Windows, but it will work fine if you use WSL to install and run POSEIDON.
+   One of the main modules used by POSEIDON, PyMultiNest, does not natively support Windows.
+However, it will work fine if you use WSL to install and run POSEIDON.

 Next, you need to create two new environment variables: one pointing to the directory containing the opacity files and a second to the (unzipped) stellar